Denis Johnson: Career

 Train Dreams, originally published as a story in The Paris Review in 2002, was published as a novella in 2011 and was a finalist for the 2012 Pulitzer Prize for Fiction.
 However, for the first time since 1977, the Pulitzer board did not award a prize for fiction that year.
+The novella was adapted as a film of the same title, directed and co-written by Clint Bentley.
+It premiered at the 2025 Sundance Film Festival and was acquired by Netflix to premiere the same year.

 Johnson's plays have been produced in San Francisco, Chicago, New York, and Seattle.
 He was the Resident Playwright of Campo Santo, the resident theater company at Intersection for the Arts in San Francisco.
 In 2006 and 2007, Johnson held the Mitte Chair in Creative Writing at Texas State University in San Marcos, Texas.
 Johnson also occasionally taught at the Michener Center for Writers at the University of Texas at Austin.

-The final book he published while still alive was the novel The Laughing Monsters, which he called a "literary thriller" set in Uganda, Sierra Leone, and Congo.
+The final book he published was the novel The Laughing Monsters, which he called a "literary thriller" set in Uganda, Sierra Leone, and Democratic Republic of the Congo.
 It was released in 2014.
-Johnson's final work, a book of short stories titled The Largesse of the Sea Maiden, was published posthumously in January 2018.
+Johnson's final work, the short story collection The Largesse of the Sea Maiden, was published posthumously.